New Years Deals:

 Out-lean / overlean is a term used to describe a situation in which the rider leans (usually) forwards so much that the wheel can no longer keep them balanced (inadequate torque), which generally results in the rider dismounting (or falling).

-Out-leaning is most common at high speeds or on uphills when the wheel motor cannot produce enough torque to keep the wheel upright as the rider continues to lean forward.
-It usually happens only after the full tilt-back (but not always, significantly when accelerating quickly, the wheel may not have enough torque to tilt back), so most people shouldn’t be able to do it by accident unless it’s due to a low battery (if the tilt-back is based on speed).
+Out-leaning is most common at high speeds or on uphills when the wheel motor cannot produce enough torque to keep the wheel upright as the rider leans forward.
+It usually happens only after the full tilt-back (but not always, significantly when accelerating quickly, the wheel may not have enough torque to tilt back), so most people shouldn’t be able to do it by accident unless it’s due to a low battery (if the tilt-back is based on Speed).

 Overpower